mvelarde238/mv23theme/readme.txt

 **************************************************************************************************

 1.5.40 24-12-25
-- Fix toggle-box funcionality after ajax refresh
+- Fix .toggle-box funcionality after ajax refresh on listings
+- Fix Listing Component: taxonomy not displaying in data attributte when tax filter is active

 1.5.39 24-12-19
 - Horizontal Nav 4 styles implementation in Menu Component